sawubona-repo/KETE-HS20-WORK/LB6a-WebServices/Example_GetIPAddress.md

 * We have some JavaScript that makes an HTTP request to a service (ipinfo.io) that returns a whole bunch of data about your connection.
 * Using JavaScript, we process all that returned data and surgically pinpoint the IP address that we display here.

+#### Meet Fetch
+The newest kid on the block for making HTTP requests is the **fetch API**.
+To use fetch in its most basic form, all we need to do is provide the URL to send our request to.
+Once the request has been made, a response will be returned that we can then process.
+See the code skeleton below